2dos/DK64-Randomizer/README.md

 ## About the project

 **DK64 Randomizer** is a tool that randomizes various elements of *Donkey Kong 64*, giving players a new and unpredictable experience each time they play.
-This randomizer shuffles item placements, Kongs, enemy encounters, and more, creating a fresh and challenging take on the beloved classic.
+This randomizer shuffles item placements, Kongs, enemies, and more, creating a fresh and challenging take on the beloved classic.

 <p align="right">(<a href="#top">back to top</a>)</p>